pydanny/pydanny.github.com/posts2017/05-09-book-tools.rst

    :alt: Python F-Strings Are Fun!
    :target: https://www.pydanny.com/using-google-docs-and-python-to-assemble-fiction-books.html

-When I started my new fiction book, `The Darkest Autumn`_, I wrote out the chapters as individual files.
-I did it in a text editor and saved the files to a git repo.
+When I started my latest fiction book, `The Darkest Autumn`_, I wrote out the chapters as individual files.
+I did it in a text editor (Sublime) and saved the files to a git repo.
 The names of the files determined their order, chapters being named in this pattern:

 ::